coriolinus/transacty/README.md

 ## Assumptions

-- No test data will cause `Amount` to overflow
+- No test data will cause any `Amount` to overflow
 - Only deposits can be disputed
 - Only withdrawals are affected by locks; deposits are still permitted
 - Test data is valid CSV throughout; invalid CSV data is not a state to guard against
 - Writing to stderr never panics
+- Disputes will never result in the available balance underflowing

 These assumptions are sometimes reflected in error-handling simplifications and may panic if invalidated.

+The last assumption is critical, and the most likely to be invalidated.
+It is the most likely one which will need to be worked around in production code.